ncarusso/Simulation/README.md

 I get these numbers from the project <link>http://www.random.org/</link>.
 RANDOM.ORG offers true random numbers to anyone on the Internet.
 The randomness comes from atmospheric noise.
 </ol>

-The details of the implementation of the HTTP interface (in my case just a HTTP GET)
+The details of the implementation of the HTTP interface (in my case, it's just a HTTP GET)
  <link>http://www.random.org/analysis/</link>
 <br>
 To learn the analysis performed to RANDOM.ORG service to demonstrate that the generated numbers are truly random.